claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

     - URL / Cookie Expiration (TTL)
     - **IP ranges** allowed to access the data
     - Trusted signers (which AWS accounts can create signed URLs)

+#### Use case comparison

+Use **signed URLs** for the following cases:
+- You want to use an RTMP distribution.
+Signed cookies aren't supported for RTMP distributions.
+- You want to restrict access to individual files, for example, an installation download for your application.
+- Your users are using a client (for example, a custom HTTP client) that doesn't support cookies.
+Use **signed cookies** for the following cases:
+- You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website.
 ### Pricing

 - Price Class All: all regions (best performance)